 If you’re like me, you want to make sure your students are on track with their decoding skills.
 But, sometimes it’s hard to know where to start.
 This quick assessment can help you get a sense of your students’ decoding abilities in just a few minutes.
-I’ve created a *FREE* and simple decoding survey you can use.
+Today, I am sharing a *FREE* and simple decoding survey you can use.

 What is a decoding survey?